warguns/wp-reviews-hexagonal-architecture-example/Readme.md

 The purpose of this project is to demonstrate the hexagonal architecture is able to be implemented in most of the places and facilitates testing, debugging and modification in a more visible way, like a wordpress plugin can provide, without overenginering inside it.

+You can see the plugin on: [WordPress Plugins directory](https://wordpress.org/plugins/hexagonal-reviews/)

 ## It lacks of:

 * A Dependency Injector (dependencies are applied manually by a class implementing the PHP FIG PSR-11 Container interface, nowadays most frameworks has it's own dependency autowire)